Sutherland Shire: Geology

 From the end of the Triassic period to the middle of the Tertiary period, soft material was worn down or removed by wind and running water.
-In the final stages of this period of erosion the climate was apparently rather wetter and more humid than today's, causing the exposed rocks to change and form laterite soil, which is abundant in the Shire.
+In the final stages of this period of erosion the climate was apparently rather wetter and more humid than today's, causing the exposed rocks to change and form laterite soil, which is abundant in the Sutherland Shire.

 River system

 A little later in the Tertiary, tilting occurred south of the Georges River.
 The slow uplift, taking perhaps several million years, formed the present Woronora Plateau, a surface which rises gently in the south.
 This process caused the river system in the Shire to flow in steeper watercourses.
 They then became more active, carving the steep gorges of Woronora, Hacking, Georges Rivers and their tributaries which can be seen today.
 Waterfalls such as those at Waterfall and Undola also formed during this period.
 Water supplies within the shire are of two kinds.
 The main source is the surface supply provided by the Woronora Dam, which is built in the deep gorge of Woronora River.
 A second source exists in the form of underground water.

-During the last ice age, the rivers had to do additional work cutting down through the rocks to reach the lower and more distant ocean, leading to the "valley-in-valley" shape of many of the deep gorges in the Shire.
+During the last ice age, the rivers had to do additional work cutting down through the rocks to reach the lower and more distant ocean, leading to the "valley-in-valley" shape of many of the deep gorges in the Sutherland Shire.
 When sea levels rose again, the silt and sand carried by the rivers gradually built up a considerable thickness of sediment.
 Sediment filled the area between Kurnell (then an island) and Miranda.
 Sand dunes began to accumulate in the Kurnell area and the mud and sand flats of Quibray and Gunnamatta Bays began to form.
 The Kurnell sand dunes have provided a cheap source of sand for the southern suburbs of Sydney but in the process of exploitation this area has been robbed of its character and the removal of vegetation has opened the way to erosion.